GGetsov/Chronus-8BitWeather-IconPack/README.md

 ## Licensing

-This project is licensed under the [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.html), but i don't recommend creating a consumer product using it due to the heavy use of/ inspiration by material that is not owned me.
+This project is licensed under the [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.html), but i don't recommend creating a commercial product using it due to the heavy use of/ inspiration by material that is not owned me.
 Thanks again to the contributors of the [Sample_icon_set project](https://github.com/DvTonder/Sample_icon_set) and [thepolovinkin](https://stock.adobe.com/bg/contributor/205400330/thepolovinkin) for all the great work!